-Since the time Ranga Shankara has been launched in Bangalore a few years back, the Indian theatre scene in Bangalore has definitely become more vibrant.
+Since the time Ranga Shankara has been launched in Bangalore a few years back, the Indian theatre or theater scene in Bangalore has definitely become more vibrant.
 But my small ‘Google research’ says that theatre is becoming vibrant across India.

 Those of us born before the 80s would remember that in 80s Indian theatre scene was something like this:

 1. Everyone associated was a struggling actor.
 And they kind of took pride in the fact that they are struggling and no one is listening to them.

 2. They would wear a typical garb of cramped cotton kurta with a jhola.
 Unshaved looks and typically found smoking around the theatre canteen with a cup of tea in their hands, pretending to be intellectuals.

 3. Plays always portrayed the dark side of life.
 The inner struggles and an existence without direction, something that probably was the seed for the parallel/art cinema during the same period.